 Details of Kindle Popular Highlights

-By using the Amazon Kindle e-reading device, the readers can highlight passages, sections or phrases.
-When the highlights sync with Amazon Kindle account they get shared with Amazon.
-The Amazon aggregates those highlights into Popular Highlights.
+By using the Amazon Kindle eReading device, the readers can highlight passages, sections, or phrases.
+When the highlights sync with the Amazon Kindle account they get shared with Amazon.
+Amazon aggregates those highlights into Popular Highlights.
 The Popular Highlights display the most highlighted passages or sections that readers have added to the remotely available Kindle e-books.
 These appear as underlined text in a Kindle book when more than ten people have highlighted that same passage or section.
 It sounds like a nice feature theory, but in practice, it may look weird to some people.
-The Popular Highlights appear in many of Kindle e-books.
+The Popular Highlights appear in many Kindle eBooks.
 A reader will come across underlined text while reading, along with a little annotation saying that there are “120 Highlighters” or however many there are.